 Something found on more premium brushes is a pressure sensor.
 This is not present here, but do listen out for the motor straining, because if it sounds like it is, you are likely brushing too hard.
 Brushing too hard can be damaging to your teeth and gums.
 Relieve the pressure the brush head need only skim the tooth surface.

 Precision Clean might well be the name given to the brush head provided with the Pro-Health Clinical but it need not be the head that you continue to use long term.

 Heads need replacing every 3 months, sooner if they are frayed or the bristles have split.

-Blue bristles on an Oral-B brush head will actually fade in colour as it ages giving you another visual indicator that it is time to replace the brush head.
+Blue bristles on an Oral-B brush head will actually fade in color as it ages giving you another visual indicator that it is time to replace the brush head.

 Oral-B have a series of different heads available, all of which are interchangeable and push on and pull off of the Oral-B Pro-Health handle.

 The heads available include CrossAction, FlossAction, Pro White, Sensitive and Deep Sweep.

 Included with the Oral-B Pro-Health precision clean battery toothbrush are two Duracell AA batteries.
 As you will read later they last for a long time, but when they do begin to wear out, there is no power/battery status indicator.
 In this instance, the brush head and motor will start to slow down and won’t perform as well as it usually does.